 - Check out the best smartphones and best cheap laptop deals

-We're talking more than 10 hours of endurance, which should more than suffice for that cross-country flight, a long day of meetings or multiple, back-to-back classes.
+We're talking more than 13 hours of endurance, which should more than suffice for that cross-country flight, a long day of meetings or multiple, back-to-back classes.
 These laptops can be anything, from premium consumer laptops to business laptops to even gaming laptops, yes, gaming laptops, like the Asus ROG Zephyrus G14, which achieved more battery life than the 16-inch MacBook Pro thanks to its AMD Ryzen CPU.
 With AMD pushing battery life as one of its key features, Intel has a ton of work cut out for it.
-We recently reviewed the Dell Precision 7550, which lasted 8:45.
-That's not enough to make this list, but for the specs, it's plenty impressive.
-There's also the recent Dell XPS 13 (11:07), Dell XPS 13 2-in-1 (10:52) and MSI WS66 10TMT (10:10).
+A great laptop with single digit battery life is the HP Envy 14 (2021).
+A decent laptop with double digit battery life is the Huawei MateBook X Pro (2021).
+If you're looking for a 2-in-1 business laptop, check out our Dell Latitude 7320 2-in-1 review.
+Also, see our best back to school sales page.

 Note that, in February 2018, we switched from Laptop Battery Test 1.0, which surfed the web at a lower, 100 nits of brightness, so scores have gone down to reflect the more aggressive (and realistic) test.